 The Impact of Weather on Concrete Setting

-Cold weather is defined in ACI 306: Guide to Cold Weather Concreting as three or more consecutive days of low temperatures, specifically outdoor temperatures below 40°F (4°C) and air temperature below 50°F (10°C) for more than any 12-hour period.
+In the American Concrete Institute (ACI) 306: Guide to Cold Weather Concreting, “cold weather” is defined as three or more consecutive days of low temperatures, specifically outdoor temperatures below 40°F (4°C) and air temperature below 50°F (10°C) for more than any 12-hour period.
+If the ambient temperature is too low, the hydration of the cement will drastically slow down or completely stop.

 Cold weather slows down the setting process or stops it completely, negatively impacting the concrete’s strength gain.
 Furthermore, if the concrete sets while being exposed to freezing temperatures, the water in the concrete will freeze and cause it to crack, significantly reducing its durability and the service life of the structure.

-But what happens when concrete sets in hot weather?
+Hot weather concreting is no exception and poses risks to damaging your concrete as well.
 High temperatures lead to rapid water evaporation, and as a result, higher early strengths.
-Higher early strengths create less durable structures over the long term.
+Higher early strengths create less durable structures over the long term and compromise the structural integrity of your concrete.
 The concrete will experience a reduction in strength gain and potentially crack.
 However, the cause in this case is rapid water evaporation.

 How Mix Design Affects Concrete Setting